OpenSourceUSPoliticalAction/001-Referendum-Campaign-Reform/The-Rich-Shouldn't-Control-Campaigns/README.md

 ## The Amendment Text

-The total donations from an individual entity towards a Presidential candidate cannot be more than one-tenth of the median annual income of a U.S. citizen as found in the most recent U.S. census.
+The total monetary donations from an individual entity towards a Presidential candidate's campaign efforts cannot be more than one-tenth of the median annual income of a U.S. citizen as found in the most recent U.S. census.

 ## Supporting Information